Fontconfig-2.16.2

 Install Fontconfig by running the following commands:

-To test the results, issue: make check.
+To test the results, issue: ninja test.
 One test is known to fail if the kernel does not support user namespaces.
 Some tests will download some font files via Internet.

 Now, as the root user: